richwaters/PresideNotify/README.md

     - *accountInfoHash* - This is an alternate means of specifying the account .The value can be obtained from the app, but this should generally not be used.

 - *deviceId* - This can be used to send the notification to a specific device.
 The value can be obtained from the app, but this should generally not be used.

+- *ghEnableEmailActions* - Setting this to true or 1 allows notification actions to be performed on the email in the notification.
+When invoked, the action will only work if the app has actually had time to sync the email.
+Otherwise, the action will fail silently.